satish1020/promise-implementation/README.md

+This project teaches you how to use javascript concepts like call, apply, bind, reduce, curry, and promise.

-// Sample test promise implementation
-// as we can see below promise takes a call back function.
-// so we define callback function in the constructor.
-// we use this callback when it is a success or failure. so we need to pass two functions onSuccess and OnFailure.
-// we see that we pass a call back in .then and .catch. then will be executed on success and catch will be executed on failure.
-// const testPromise = new Promise((resolve, reject) => {})
-//   .then(() => {})
+Sample test promise implementation as we can see below promise takes a call back function. so we define callback function in the constructor. we use this callback when it is a success or failure. so we need to pass two functions onSuccess and OnFailure. we see that we pass a call back in .then and .catch. then will be executed on success and catch will be executed on failure. const testPromise = new Promise((resolve, reject) => {}) .then(() => {})
-//   .catch(() => {})
+ .catch(() => {})
-//   .finally();
+ .finally();
-// // .then can be called multiple times.
+ .then can be called multiple times. testPromise.then();
-// testPromise.then();
-// testPromise.then();
+testPromise.then();
-// As seen above promise has three methods exposed then, catch, finally.
+As seen above promise has three methods exposed then, catch, finally.
-// So the other methods success and fail which call back function passes in the place of resolve and failure are private methods.
+So the other methods success and fail which call back function passes in the place of resolve and failure are private methods.
-// So declare them as #.
-Lets implement public function then and catch and finally which will take callback as params.
-// we need to save .then callback somewhere, as we will have to provide an option to call multiple .then for a promise.
+So declare them as #.
+Lets implement public function then and catch and finally which will take callback as params. we need to save .then callback somewhere, as we will have to provide an option to call multiple .then for a promise.
-//Lets save this callback in an array called callBackList. every single time we call .then it will be added to call back list.
-// then on success we need to call each of the call back in the callBackList, with the value in the onResolve parameter.
-// the promises keep track of the values that are resolved, rejected etc..
-So we need a state, lets declare a state variable.
-// lets also declare a value variable which will have the value on resolve or reject.
+Lets save this callback in an array called callBackList. every single time we call .then it will be added to call back list. then on success we need to call each of the call back in the callBackList, with the value in the onResolve parameter. the promises keep track of the values that are resolved, rejected etc..
+So we need a state, lets declare a state variable. lets also declare a value variable which will have the value on resolve or reject.

 https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md